 4.2.1 Dispatched Events.
-These events are operations over tensors (e.g., element-wise addition and subtraction, matrix multiplication) and they go over PyTorch's dispatcher.
+These events are operations over tensors (e.g., element-wise addition) and they go through PyTorch's dispatcher.
 To intercept these operations, we generate a function for each of the PyTorch's tensor operations (aka ATen).
-Fortunately, PyTorch's source code contains a database with all operations including the types of the arguments and whether the operation is in-place or not.
+Fortunately, PyTorch's source code contains a database with the type signature of all operations.